OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **TODOs - the most urgent on top:**

 - Elaborate on POISONROBUSTMODEL
+- Change navigator: 1) "deal with conidentiality issues" -> "minimize data to help confidentiality", 2) remove ADDTRAINNOISE
 - Elaborate on "Choose a model type resilient against a transfer learning attack"
 - Under DATAQUALITCONTROL: Elaborate on that method to detect statistical deviation by training models on random selections of the training dataset and then feeding each training sample to those models and compare results.
 - Add 'Leak sensitive input data' to threat diagram and check further for any gaps with this document
+- Check if OBFUSCATETRAININGDATA has strategies (anonymization, tokenization) that are covered in ISO/IEC standards and add references to those standards
 - Under DATAQUALITCONTROL: elaborate on RONI and tRONI training sample selection
 - Elaborate on the various methods and the general approach of TRAINDATADISTORTION to prevent data poisoning
 - Create a way to link to Controls and to Threats with permanent links (we probably need to generate html from the md)